lisa-lumos/Snowflake/03-virtual-warehouses.md

 ## Overview
 Warehouse has 10 sizes: xs, s, m, l, xl, 2xl, ..., 6xl. xs warehouse consumes 1 credit per hour, and the credit usage doubles with each size up.

-For warehouses created using CREATE WAREHOUSE command, size is xs by default, as opposed to xl default for those created in the web UI.
+For warehouses created using CREATE WAREHOUSE command, size is `xs by default`, as opposed to xl default for those created in the legacy web UI.

 Snowflake utilizes per-second billing, with a 60-second minimum each time the warehouse starts.
 The total number of credits billed depends on how long the warehouse runs continuously.